aitmomin/aitmomin/README.md

 ### Hi there, I'm Abdellah ! 👋

-## I'm a Software Engineer, Ph.D Student about MDA, MDE, Modeling, domain-specific language DSL, Programming Languages and Software Engineering in general.
+## I'm a Software Engineer, Ph.D Student about MDA, MDE, Modeling, DSLs, Programming Languages and Software Engineering in general.

 - 🔭 I'm currently working on [Eclipse Sirius Tool]
 - 🌱 I’m currently learning about DSL and [MPS JetBrains IDE]
 - 🥅 2021 Goals: to advance on my Ph.D and learn as much as possible in software engineering
-- ⚡ Contact me about anything here
+- ⚡ Contact me about anything [here]

 ### Connect with me: